opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/aws-lambda.md

 ## `aws_lambda` sink

-Configure the Lambda sink using the following parameters:
+Configure the Lambda sink using the following parameters.

 Field             | Type    | Required | Description
 --------------------| ------- | -------- | ----------------------------------------------------------------------------